taiatiniyara/totolaw/docs/court-transcription.md

 ## Best Practices

-### Recording Quality
+### Transcriber Workflow
-- Use external microphone for better accuracy
-- Minimize background noise
-- Position mic near speakers
-- Test audio levels before starting
+- Pre-add all expected speakers before starting
+- Use keyboard shortcuts (Ctrl+Enter) for efficiency
+- Add notes for unclear words or context
+- Don't wait for perfection - type as you hear
+- Use notes field for language translations
+- Review and edit after hearing completion

 ### Speaker Management
 - Add all expected speakers before recording